litsec/swedish-eid-shibboleth-base/README.md

 	* A framework for building and deploying an "external authentication" component in Shibboleth.
 The component comprises of the `AbstractExternalAuthenticationController` MVC-controller which is sub-classed to implement your own authentication, service implementations conforming to the Swedish eID Framework (signature services support, authentication context handling, ...) and other required extensions to support the Swedish eID Framework.

-* idp - The actual re-packaging of the Shibboleth Identity Provider.
+* shibboleth-base/idp - The actual re-packaging of the Shibboleth Identity Provider.
 It contains:
 	- Definitions for all attributes defined in the Swedish eID Framework.
 	- Attribute release rules for the Swedish eID Framework.
 	- Extensions of the core SAML error codes with error codes defined within the Swedish eID Framework.